« January 2006 | Main | March 2006 »

 Fortunately, there are devices like laser jammers and Laser Veil available to offer some defense to the motorist.

 Laser jammers actually block the laser gun from getting the speed of your vehicle.
 Unlike passive radar jammers, laser jammers have been proven to work great.
-The Blinder M20 and M40 have been shown to jam all laser guns in use by police.
+The Blinder HP-905 Compact Laser Jammer has been shown to jam all laser guns in use by police.

 Laser Veil is a great alternative if you aren't willing to spend $350 and up for a jammer.
 It also works great along side a jammer, improving its performance.
 Laser Veil works to make those "reflective surfaces" that officer Allard was talking about less reflective.
 It is a translucent paint like substance that you apply to the reflective areas of your car.
 If your car isn't reflective, the laser gun has a harder time getting your speed.
 This gives you time to react to your radar / laser detector's alert, before you've gotten a ticket.